-The transmission and distribution network includes 43.07 miles of overhead transmission lines, 0.12 miles of underground transmission lines, 179.14 miles of overhead distribution lines and 291.40 miles of underground distribution lines.
+The transmission and distribution network includes 42.95 miles of overhead transmission lines, 0.12 miles of underground transmission lines, 132.49 miles of overhead distribution lines and 300.10 miles of underground distribution lines.
 The Electric Division provides primary service to several customers directly from the 69-kV transmission system.
-These customers include the Dover Air Force Base, Kraft, Proctor & Gamble, White Oak Solar and NRG Energy Center (NRG).
-NRG is an exempt wholesale generator that sells power that must be transmitted through the City's transmission system to third party purchasers.
-When the NRG plant is not operating, the Electric Division provides power for the plant site.
+These customers include the Dover Air Force Base, Kraft, Proctor & Gamble, White Oak Solar and Clearway Energy.
+Clearway Energy is an exempt wholesale generator that sells power that must be transmitted through the City's transmission system to third party purchasers.
+When the plant is not operating, the Electric Division provides power for the plant site.

 The Electric Division has two contracts for providing transmission service through the Electric System.
-The Electric Division provides transmission service to NRG for the output of its 16 MW electric generator.
-The Electric Division also has a point-to-point contract for the output of an NRG Combustion Turbine which ties directly to the Kent Substation and is not part of the Dover transmission system.
+The Electric Division provides transmission service to Clearway Energy for the output of its 16 MW electric generator.
+The Electric Division also has a point-to-point contract for the output of a Clearway